JB395/Bits-to-Target-and-Difficulty/README.md

 ### gettransactionreceipt "hash"

-Returns details for a contract call transaction, requires -logevents to be enabled for the wallet.
-Here is a contract call token transfer for Ocash.
+Returns details for a contract call transaction given the transaction ID (hash), requires `-logevents` to be enabled for the wallet.
+Here is a contract call token transfer for Ocash:

 ```
 gettransactionreceipt f4c2a055f51777c8d5c2db745f2b8ea300bb4f2f8c0cacfced00c3cea3b0492b